data-science-master/penguins/README.md

 ## Introduction

-This is a simple exercise for creating a makefile to manager a small project that examines the really cool [Palmer Penguins data](https://allisonhorst.github.io/palmerpenguins/).
+This is a simple exercise for creating a makefile to manage a small project that examines the really cool [Palmer Penguins data](https://allisonhorst.github.io/palmerpenguins/).